FAQs about the

 Q: What if I am retired already, or perhaps just contemplating retirement, and I would like to attend a luncheon to see what RPS is all about?

 A: We welcome all who are interested, to attend a luncheon at their own expense.
-Currently, this is $32.
+Currently, this is $35 for the plated lunch.
 We always meet from 11:00 AM – 2 PM at Oak Hill Country Club in Pittsford, NY on the second Wednesday of each month, from September to June, except for May, when the Society partakes in a day trip excursion to Niagara-on-the-Lake to attend a luncheon and a play at the Shaw Festival Theater.
 To make a luncheon reservation, simply send an email to info@RPSociety.org.